Murray918/wdi-10-lessons/unit_1/w01d03/homework/README.md

 1) Get in today's directory in your `funky-ducks` folder.

-1.5) From inside of fluff-hounds, Fork this repo and clone it.
+1.5) From inside of today's directory, Fork this repo and clone it.

 2) (Did you see this coming?)
-Build our file structure and put your answers in app.js.
+Build our file structure and put your answers in `app.js`.

 3) Keep your answers organized!
 Included a commented header for each section in your answers file.